shioyadan/meno/README.md

     ./embed your_area_report.txt
     ```

-## Introduction
+## Development

-This project is specifically designed for development on Node.js running on Ubuntu 24.04.
+This project is specifically designed for development on Node.js (version 18).
 In case of compatibility issues, the following Docker environment is recommended.

 ```bash
 # Initialize Node modules